Getting Started#

 Saving the model#

 We can save the model, posterior samples, and other objects using pickle for later analysis.
+Note that we don’t have to save the predictions as they can be generated after loading the saved model.

-# Save the model
+# Load model state

 Using other functions#